Do I Need Identity Theft Protection? What You Need To Know

 • The Dark Web: Your identity protection service will use Dark Web monitoring to check if your details are circulating after a data breach.

-The best identity theft protection providers monitor the three main credit reporting agencies (Experian, Equifax, and TransUnion).
-With credit monitoring, you can keep tabs on your credit file, credit cards, and bank accounts.
+The best identity theft protection providers monitor reports from all major credit bureaus (Experian, Equifax, and TransUnion).
+With credit monitoring, you can keep a check on your credit file, credit cards, and bank accounts.

 • Changes to your credit limits